+Note: updated after alignment with S3-142445.

 This contribution compares existing security requirements in TR 33.806 with selected Deutsche Telekom security requirements, as presented in the companion contribution S3-142425.
 SA3 agreed in SA3#76 to use the DT requirements as potential input and as reference to check TR 33.806 for possible gaps.
 The comparison below addresses this task and serves multiple purposes.
 It can help to